 15 No Chocolate Easter Gift Ideas For Kids

-So I have compiled a list of alternative Easter gifts you can give to babies and children that DO NOT include chocolate.
-If you want to give chocolate as well then great but if they can’t have chocolate how about one of these alternatives.
+So I have compiled a list of alternative Easter gifts you can give to babies, toddlers and older children that DO NOT include chocolate.
+If you want to give chocolate as well then that’s great but if they can’t have chocolate how about one of these alternatives.

 A special outfit they can wear over Easter.
+It doesn’t have to be Easter themed although they can look really cute.
 Take lots of photos and you can look back on those memories later.

 Kids can have hours of fun with balloons.
 Put a helium balloon near a baby and they will pull on the string to make it bob up and down.
 Hear them giggle with excitement.
 Toddlers love balloons too, kicking them, throwing them in the air.
 Use stickers or draw on them to turn them into characters.

-If you want to use the empty plastic eggs and fill them with things then how about printable tickets to go inside with different treats written on them.
+In previous years you would have filled empty plastic eggs with treats.
+More eco-friendly options are appearing to fill instead.
+Instead of sweet treats, how about printable tickets to go inside with different treats, physical treats or experiences written on them.
 Some ideas of tickets can be found on momenvy.co

 Vouchers for a mini photo shoot